 Downtown Los Angeles – DTLA Bucket List

 Downtown LA is a true representation of the all-encompassing city it is.
 Here, skyscrapers line the streets giving you a real “city feel” that is lacking in most other parts of LA.
 The people you will encounter Downtown are a mix of students and young professionals, immigrant businesses owners, high-paid lawyers, artists, musicians, and trendsetters.
 That said, it does come with a bit of grit so Downtown LA might not be for everyone.
-I may be bias because I lived in DTLA for 12 years beginning in college, but I think it is one of the most vibrant parts of the city.
-It surely has the highest concentration of best restaurants, so if nothing else, you’ll want to visit Downtown to eat!
+I may be biased because I lived in DTLA for 12 years beginning in college, but I think it is one of the most vibrant parts of the city.
+It surely has the highest concentration of the best restaurants, so if nothing else, you’ll want to visit Downtown to eat!
 Here are the top things to do, see, (and taste) in DTLA:

 Grand Central Market – Eat your heart out at the most iconic food hall in LA and a foodie’s paradise.
 GCM really sums up the eclectic food scene of LA with cuisines from all over.
 You’ll find all kinds of eateries in this marketplace/hall, but some of the most popular are: Eggslut, Tacos Tumbras a Tomas, Ramen Hood (vegan!), and Wexler’s Deli.
 GCM is a must for any foodie.

 The Last Bookstore – Get lost in Southern California’s largest independent new and used bookstore– one of the largest in the country.
 Housed in an old bank building, this spectacular store not only buys and sells books but offers over 20,000 vinyl records, too.
 They have books of all kinds including rare books and a floor dedicated to art and photography.
 Pop in for a quick browse or spend hours if you’re a real bookworm.